marvinroman/grav-docker/docs/config_flags.md

-REMOVE_FILES | Use REMOVE_FILES=0 to prevent the script from clearing out /var/www/html (useful for working with local files) APPLICATION_ENV | Set this to development to prevent composer deleting local development dependencies SKIP_CHOWN | Set to 1 to avoid running chown -Rf on /var/www/html SKIP_COMPOSER | Set to 1 to avoid installing composer SSL_ENABLED | Set to 1 to enable the SSL configuration SSL_LETS_ENCRYPT | Set to 1 to automate SSL creation using Let's Encrypt NGINX_DEBUG_HEADERS | Set to 1 to enable the sending of debug headers to the browser
+REMOVE_FILES | Use REMOVE_FILES=0 to prevent the script from clearing out /var/www/html (useful for working with local files) APPLICATION_ENV | Set this to development to prevent composer deleting local development dependencies SKIP_CHOWN | Set to 1 to avoid running chown -Rf on /var/www/html SSL_ENABLED | Set to 1 to enable the SSL configuration SSL_LETS_ENCRYPT | Set to 1 to automate SSL creation using Let's Encrypt NGINX_DEBUG_HEADERS | Set to 1 to enable the sending of debug headers to the browser